-Maker Ed and CMP provide each Hub with tools, resources, a community, and ongoing support as they develop their own model for selecting and working with a cohort of Sites.
+Maker Ed provides each Hub with tools, resources, a community, and ongoing support as they develop their own model for selecting and working with a cohort of Sites.
 Hubs work with their Sites over two academic years to develop a vision for each Site’s maker-centered programming, grow pedagogical strategies, shift educator practices, build capacity for integrating making in meaningful ways, raise community awareness around making, and develop funding strategies.

 Hubs use a variety of methods to support partner Sites, including large group meetings; individual meetings, site visits and professional development; remote communication; and the provision of structural elements like vision and value mapping tools, action planning, stakeholder cultivation, project guides, and tool and material lists.

 This suite of support includes providing professional development for educators and administrators, programming for students, consulting on curriculum or makerspace design, and assisting Sites in creating and launching fundraising campaigns or community building opportunities.
 In addition to knowledge sharing with the network, Hubs help “make the case for making” by participating in overall research and program evaluation efforts including data collection with their Sites and telling stories about the work.

 Support Provided by Maker Ed